ckaestne/seai/assignments/I3_architecture/assignment05.md

 ## Grading

 The assignment is worth 100 points.
 For full credit, we expect:
-* Reasonable ranking of qualities and plausible justification (10 pt)
+* [ ] Reasonable ranking of qualities and plausible justification (10 pt)
-* Clean and understandable architecture diagrams, that relate to at least 3 quality attributes (30 points)
+* [ ] Clean and understandable architecture diagrams, that relate to at least 3 quality attributes (30 points)
-* Plausible architecture justification that discusses alternatives and explicitly refers to estimated qualities (35 points)
+* [ ] Plausible architecture justification that discusses alternatives and explicitly refers to estimated qualities (35 points)
-* Discussion of how uncertainty in estimates might affect architectural choices and how more accurate data can be collected (15 pt)
+* [ ] Discussion of how uncertainty in estimates might affect architectural choices and how more accurate data can be collected (15 pt)
-* A clearly structured, well written document (10 pt)
+* [ ] A clearly structured, well written document (10 pt)

+## Hints

+Some architectural diagram of the solution will likely refer to different hardware locations.
+Some architectural diagram will likely include storage locations for images, and processes (ML and non-ML for processing).
+It might be useful to think about multiple stages of image recognition with different tradeoffs.
+It may be useful to think about storage, buffering, or queuing videos at multiple stages rather than trying to process a single stream.
+False positives and false negatives may not be equally bad.
+There might be more than one path a video could take from a dashcam to a central server.